ShozabAbidi10/FaceDetection_Unity/README.md

-# Real-Time Face Detection in Hololens2 using OpenCV for Unity Library
+# Real-Time Face Detection in Unity using OpenCVSharp Library